bsbudhwar/Freeradius-Module-WHMCS/README.md

-Standard Module Available For $ 80, For customized module as per your requirement contact us.
+<b>Standard Module Available For $ 80, For customized module as per your requirement contact us.</b>

 # Freeradius-Module-WHMCS
 Module for Internet Service Providers with WHMCS billing and based on Freeradius and MySQL server